edavis/atproto-website/content/specs/did.md

 The `publicKeyMultibase` format for `Multikey` is the same encoding scheme as used with `did:key`, but without the `did:key:` prefix.
 See [Cryptography](/specs/cryptography) for details.

-Note that there is not yet a formal W3C standard for using P-256 public keys in DID `verificationMethod` sections, but that the `Multikey` standard does clarify what the encoding encoding should be for this key type.
+Note that there is not yet a formal W3C standard for using P-256 public keys in DID `verificationMethod` sections, but that the `Multikey` standard does clarify what the encoding should be for this key type.

 ### Legacy Representation

 Some older DID documents, which may still appear in `did:web` docs, had slightly different key encodings and `verificationMethod` syntax.
-Implementations may support these older DID documents during a transition period, but the intentent is to require DID specification compliance going forward.
+Implementations may support these older DID documents during a transition period, but the intent is to require DID specification compliance going forward.

 The older `verificationMethod` for atproto signing keys contained: